The site energy consumption consists of:

 A tariff analysis was completed on the sites tariffs and it was found that there were savings of approximately $11,000 per year by changing the tariff on the largest pump.
 The pump was on Tariff 66, which is an irrigation tariff being phased out in July 2021.
 It was recommended to change to Tariff 50 which is a large Time of Use tariff.

-Other recommendations included installing a ground mounted solar system at the site of the large pump of 39kW, which resulted in a payback period of approximately 6 years.
-Changing the irrigation scheduling to match the solar output allowed for higher utilisation of the energy generated.
+Other recommendations included installing a ground-mounted solar system at the site of the large pump of 39kW, which resulted in a payback period of approximately 6 years.
+Changing the irrigation schedule to match the solar output allowed for higher utilisation of the energy generated.
 Smart water meters were also recommended to better monitor volumes of water being double pumped and irrigation amounts.

-Following the audit report recommendations, the grower proceeded with installation of the new booster pump, changing their tariffs and will install the solar in the future.
-Post implementation benchmarking is predicted at 223kWh/tonne of fruit produced.
+Following the audit recommendations, the grower proceeded with the installation of the new booster pump and changed its tariff, saving an additional $11,000 in energy costs per year.
+The grower will install the solar in the future.
+Post-implementation benchmarking is predicted at 223kWh/tonne of fruit produced.
 Measurement and verification is to be completed on the pump system in the coming months.